Building a Robust Risk-Based Access Control System to Combat Ransomware's Capability to Encrypt: Discussion

 \paragraph*{Layered enforcement vs.\ evasion} The rule layer is resilient to simple throttling and I/O interleaving (due to its expanded feature set), but sophisticated “slow-roll” encryptors can still defer strong signals.
 Conversely, the model can occasionally flag large archival writes and mass metadata updates as risky.
 The \emph{two-layer OR} composition mitigates both failure modes: early rule hits block obvious attacks fast; the model backstops evasive traces that do not immediately trip the rules.
 This matches our results where the OR system preserved the model’s $F_1$ while approaching rule-like latency.

 \paragraph*{Operational footprint} On the mobile workstation testbed (\S\ref{sec:sut}), both detectors maintained \(\sim 50\%\) RAM residency (\(\approx 31\text{–}35\,\mathrm{GiB}\) of 64\,GiB) and exhibited frequent CPU spikes to near 100\% on P-cores during bursty I/O sampling.
 This clarifies the scope of our ``cost'' claim in the abstract: the architectural advantage is avoiding VM/VMI-style operational overhead, while the present prototype’s memory/CPU spikes are attributable to a non-optimized user-space collector and graph-feature computation.
 Importantly, the enforcement hook itself remains constant-time and auditable (boolean-guarded SELinux allow), and rule evaluation is microsecond-scale while end-to-end response remains millisecond-scale (Table~\ref{tab:rules-cost}).
-This is acceptable for an analyst workstation or a high-end server, but further engineering (sampling cadence, batching, selective symbol filters, and C/C++ hot paths for graph features) will be necessary for broad enterprise deployment.
+While our present prototype's memory and CPU spikes are attributable to a non-optimized user-space collector, this is purely an engineering limitation rather than a structural flaw.
+As demonstrated by in-kernel eBPF baselines, migrating feature collection and inference into the kernel space cuts per-event processing time by orders of magnitude.
+Translating our user-space Python/script-based parsers into optimized C/C++ kernel modules or native eBPF hooks will eliminate the costly user-to-kernel boundary crossings, allowing the system to achieve millisecond-scale reactions with a fraction of the current resource consumption.
+The POC results are acceptable for an analyst workstation or a high-end server, but further engineering (sampling cadence, batching, selective symbol filters, and C/C++ hot paths for graph features) will be necessary for broad enterprise deployment.

 \paragraph*{Ethics and proportionality} Traces were collected in controlled environments without user-identifying content.
 Policy gating is proportionate: access is denied only under rule or model evidence, with thresholds calibrated to penalize false negatives more heavily than false positives (Defender Utility in Eq.~\ref{eq:utility}).
 Future work will emphasize explainability artifacts (human-readable rule hits, feature attributions) and user notification for denied cryptographic actions.